farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex3_Create_Intune_Policies.md

 8. On the **Publisher** page, select the **Create** button at the bottom of the page.

 9. If a dialog box appears asking whether you want to create default rules, select **No**.
-You must not create default rules for your WIP policy.
+You must not create default rules for your packaged app rule.

 10. In the **Local Security Policy** window, in the left-hand pane, right-click on **AppLocker** and select **Export policy.**